cisagov/prescup-challenges/pc4/individual-b/round1-interplanetary-internet-interception/README.md

 ## Background

-The Dauntless spaceship has a system that queries a remote HTTPS webserver for mission instructions.
-Every ~60 seconds, the mission workstation queries the ground station mission webserver regarding all possible missions.
+The Dauntless spaceship has a system that queries a remote HTTPS web server for mission instructions.
+Every ~60 seconds, the mission workstation queries the ground station mission web server regarding all possible missions.
 At any time only one mission is the correct/current mission while the others are not selected (incorrect).
 Nobody can find the physical mission workstation onboard the spaceship; however, you have your Kali machine plugged in to the appropriate default gateway/router.
 It is your task to find the default gateway (router), intercept/decrypt the HTTPS requests, and find the current mission!

 ## Topology